-Whole house water treatment systems will address any potential water quality issues experienced in Hopkinton.
+Whole house water filtration systems will address any potential water quality issues experienced in Hopkinton.
 Not only is matching the right technology important, sizing the system to meet the water usage demands of your home is also key.
 A professionally plumbed system is also important as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new equipment.

 A water softener is a type of whole house water treatment system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.

-WHOLE HOME WATER TREATMENT – Radon & arsenic in private wells
+WHOLE HOME WATER FILTRATION – Radon & arsenic in private wells

 Other contaminants found in New England well water include Radon and Arsenic.
 A water softener will not remove these health threat contaminants.
 Radon in water is safely removed with an aeration system that agitates the incoming well water, releasing the gas from the water in a sealed chamber.
 This gas is then safely vented to the outside ambient air.

 Arsenic in water can be removed at the point of entry into the home by installing tanks filled with arsenic media that captures the arsenic before it can get into the home’s water supply.
 Point of use systems for drinking water can use reverse osmosis membrane technology to effectively remove arsenic at the point of dispensing.
 Speak to a water treatment professional to decide which system is right for you.

 BAD ODORS, TASTE & SEDIMENT REMOVAL